minimal3dp/minimal3dp.github.io/content/en/klipper-calibration/pid-tuning/index.md

 ### Explanation:

 - *PID_CALIBRATE HEATER* is the extended G-code for starting PID calibration.
-- *extruder* specifies that you're tuning the extruder heater (replace with "bed" for the heated bed).
+- *extruder* specifies that you're tuning the extruder heater (replace with "heater_bed" for the heated bed).
 - *TARGET=200* sets the desired temperature for calibration (you can adjust this value).

 The PID calibration cycle: Klipper will now run the extruder or bed through heat up, cool down, and heat up again cycles.
 This collects data to calculate optimal PID values.